Welcome to the Harwich Peninsula U3A web site.

 The University of the Third Age is a national and international network of self-regulating, local associations.
 The national representative body for U3As in the UK is The Third Age Trust.
 Members are normally not in full time employment.
 They form interest groups to continue existing interests or explore new ones.
 No qualifications are required, and none given.
 Interest groups set their own agendas and work at their own comfortable pace.

 The Harwich Peninsula U3A serves Harwich, Dovercourt and Parkeston and the surrounding villages.
 Anyone not in full time employment in this area is welcome to join.
 It was founded in 2006.
 We have a monthly meeting at 2pm on second Tuesday of the month.
-We meet at the Marine Suite, Cliff Hotel, Dovercourt.
+We meet at the Waterfront, Dovercourt.
 Membership costs £13.50 per annum and covers all the groups you may wish to join.

 Go to the "Newsletter" page.